 7. The Amount of the Sanction.
-TCP&RC § 10.007(c) to order the payment of a fine or may order payment of reasonable expenses, including attorney's fees incurred as a result of the pleadings or motion.
+TCP&RC § 10.007(c) permits a court to order the payment of a fine or to order payment of reasonable expenses, including attorney's fees incurred as a result of the pleadings or motion.
 Monetary sanctions cannot be excessive.
-See Section XII below.
+See Section XIII below.